deshartman/voice-quickstart-ios/README.md

     $ twilio plugins:install @twilio-labs/plugin-token

-Use the TwiML App SID you just created to generate an access token
+Use the TwiML App SID you just created to generate an access token, replacing `YOUR NAME` and the `APXXXX`.
+In the example below the token is set up for 1 hour to allow enough time to experiment.
+You can remove the TTL or set it to a value you prefer.

-    $ twilio token:voice --identity=alice --voice-app-sid=APxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+    $ twilio token:voice --ttl=3600 --identity=<YOUR NAME> --voice-app-sid=APxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Copy the access token string.
 Your iOS app will use this token to connect to Twilio.

 ### <a name="bullet5"></a>5.
 Run the Swift Quickstart app

-Now let’s go back to the `VoiceQuickstart.xcworkspace`.
-Update the placeholder of `accessToken` with access token string you just copied
+Now let’s go back to XCode and `SwiftVoiceQuickstart.xcodeproj`.
+Open `ViewController.swift` under `SwiftVoiceQuickstart` and update the placeholder of `accessToken` with access token string you just copied from the Twilio CLI"

 ```swift
 import UIKit